Dr Pepper Snapple Group: Merger with Keurig Green Mountain

-On January 29, 2018, Keurig Green Mountain announced it was acquiring the Dr Pepper Snapple Group in an $18.7 billion deal.
-The combined company would be named Keurig Dr Pepper and would trade publicly on the New York Stock Exchange.
-Shareholders of Dr Pepper Snapple Group would own 13% of the combined company, while Keurig shareholder and Cadbury current owner Mondelez International owning 13–14%, and JAB Holdings owning the remaining majority stake.
-The buyout and merger was closed on July 9, 2018.
-Larry Young, President and CEO of the Dr Pepper Snapple Group, retired those positions and joined the board of directors of Keurig Dr Pepper.
+On January 29, 2018, Dr Pepper Snapple was acquired by Keurig Green Mountain in an $18.7 billion transaction.
+Following the merger, the combined company was renamed Keurig Dr Pepper and began trading publicly on the New York Stock Exchange.
+Under the terms of the agreement, Dr Pepper Snapple Group shareholders retained a 13% ownership stake in the new entity, with additional stakes held by Mondelez International, and JAB Holdings, which retained majority control.
+Larry Young, President and CEO of Dr Pepper Snapple Group at the time, transitioned from his executive roles and joined the Keurig Dr Pepper board of directors.